Emmanuel-xt/mapon/README.md

 I did'nt use the normal expo-three as it was having 'peer dependency issues' so I used npm install three @react-three/fiber @react-three/drei
+\

+I had an issue loading the gltf and the .bin files differently so i had to convert them into one single .glb file using the CL tool npm install -g gltf-pipeline add my gltd and .bin in thesame folder and run gltf-pipeline -i input.gltf -o output.glb this loaded the glb file , thougn not what i expected but it was loaded